toolleeo/cli-apps/README.md

 * [Fastfetch](https://github.com/LinusDierheimer/fastfetch) - Like neofetch, but much faster because written in C.
 * [glances](https://nicolargo.github.io/glances/) - A comprehensive and detailed system monitoring tool; monitored parameters include: CPU, memory, load, process list, network interfaces, disk I/O, sensors, filesystems, docker, system info, uptime.
 * [htop](http://hisham.hm/htop/) - An interactive process viewer for Unix; improves the UI of `top`, by adding real-time meters and colors.
+* [HyFetch](https://github.com/hykilpikonna/hyfetch) - A fork of the abandoned [Neofetch](https://github.com/dylanaraps/neofetch), HyFetch displays information about your system next to an image, your OS logo, or any ASCII file of your choice.
 * [hyperfine](https://github.com/sharkdp/hyperfine) - A command-line benchmarking tool.
 * [inxi](http://smxi.org/docs/inxi.htm) - A comprehensive system information script; provides information about CPU, graphics, audio and network devices, drives and partitions, sensors; implemented as a Bash script.
 * [iotop](http://guichaz.free.fr/iotop/) - "A Python program with a top like UI used to show of behalf of which process is the I/O going on".
 * [lfs](https://github.com/Canop/lfs) - A thing to get information on your mounted disks
 * [multitail](https://www.vanheusden.com/multitail/) - A command to open multiple log files in a single terminal window and monitor them in real-time.
 * [neofetch](https://github.com/dylanaraps/neofetch) - Neofetch is a CLI system information tool written in BASH.
 Neofetch displays information about your system next to an image, your OS logo, or any ASCII file of your choice.
+Currently abandoned.
 * [ngrep](http://ngrep.sourceforge.net/) - (Network grep) applies the `grep` logic to the network layer, allowing to match regular expressions against data payloads of packets; it recognizes IPv4/6, TCP, UDP, ICMPv4/6, IGMP and Raw across Ethernet, PPP, SLIP, FDDI, Token Ring and null interfaces.
 * [noti](https://github.com/variadico/noti) - Monitor a process and trigger a notification.
 * [nvitop](https://github.com/XuehaiPan/nvitop) - An interactive NVIDIA-GPU process viewer and beyond, the one-stop solution for GPU process management.